rockettheme/docs/Docs/wordpress/plugins/roksocialbuttons/setup.md

 ---
 title: RokSocialButtons - Setup Guide
-description: Your Guide to Using RokSocialButtons for Joomla
+description: Your Guide to Using RokSocialButtons for WordPress
 breadcrumb: /wordpess:WordPress/!extensions:Extensions/roksocialbuttons:RokSocialButtons

 ---